 But just because you are from a smaller company doesn’t mean you have to keep the same, bogged down process forever.
 Applicant tracking systems come in all shapes and sizes with a bunch of different features that are unique to each individual one.
 Some are easy to read and user-friendly, others are not.
 Whether you hire for 100 or 3 jobs a year, you should be using ATS.
 Sharron Ngatikaura, Director of Human Resources at Employer Solutions Group Technology said, “If your company hires more than two employees a year, you should use ApplicantPro.”

 ApplicantPro offers all of these things for you for a really good price—and we’re geared toward smaller companies.
 Please contact us to learn more about how ApplicantPro can benefit your organization and solve your hiring needs.

-Click here to begin your free 30-day trial today!
+Click here to begin your free trial today!